 You all know that I have a sweet tooth and lately I’ve had this thing with beans.
-I’m wanting to put them everywhere, and in places they aren’t intended to be, like sweets.
-Nutritionally, beans are a powerhouses, full of plant protein, fiber, calcium, iron, and magnesium, which are all great for a well balanced diet.
+I’m wanting to put them everywhere, and in places, they aren’t intended to be, like sweets.
+Nutritionally, beans are powerhouses, full of plant protein, fiber, calcium, iron, and magnesium, which are all great for a well-balanced diet.
 So why just save them for dinner?
-These black bean brownie balls are ridiculously simple and only 5 ingredients.
+These black bean brownie balls are ridiculously simple and have only 5 ingredients.

 5 Ingredient Black Bean Brownie Balls

-Besides being simple to make the are insanely delicious.
-These brownie bites can be eaten as a quick energizing pick me up or you can cover them in chocolate and eat them as a healthy dessert.
+Besides being simple to make they are insanely delicious.
+These brownie bites can be eaten as a quick energizing pick-me-up or you can cover them in chocolate and eat them as a healthy dessert.
 This is my favorite way to enjoy them, plus they are perfectly sized to help you practice moderation, (I’m a sucker for chocolate) which can be a challenge with this recipe.

-I love make healthy things taste good.
+I love making healthy things taste good.
 You won’t even know they are made with black beans.
 I also made these nut-free since I’ve been asked to make more nut-free recipes.

-But for this recipe we are going to keep it only 5 ingredients but feel free to add ingredient in as you’d like.
+But for this recipe, we are going to keep it only 5 ingredients but feel free to add ingredients in as you’d like.